bcatctr/paraLDA/index.md

 </tr>

 </table>
-The figure above is the logLikelihood change ratio over time for three different lda.
+The figure above is the logLikelihood change ratio over time for three different ldas.
 We run experiments on NIPS and NYTimes respectively.
 As above mentioned, we set the number of topic to be 128 on NIPS and 64 on NYtimes.

 This figure shows that our implementation of both synchronized and asynchronized lda will converge faster and better than PLDA.

 The synchronized is much better than asynchronized lda in NIPS dataset while they are nearly the same in NYTime dataset.
 This supports the claim that asyncronized performs better in larger dataset.
-The reason might be that the communucation cost will become relatively small in large dataset for larger computation cost.
+This is because the asynchronized lda will hide part of computation cost in communication cost when computation increases.

 Noting that there will be a "burst" in all the graphs which means the lda finds the right distribution and quickly converges to it.